THE PATH FORWARD

 The first Rite in the RCIA process, the Rite of Acceptance, accepts new members into the worshiping community.

 The longest part of the process, the Catechumenate is a time of learning and formation in the traditions and doctrine of the Catholic Church.
 This is a time for sharing stories, reading scripture, and studying the Church customs, traditions and doctrine.
-Participants also participate in worship services and various Church rituals.
+Participants also attend liturgy and various Church rites.

 Rite of Election

-Catechumens and Candidates are chosen to be received by the Bishop and the community and to receive the Sacraments of Initiation at Easter.
+Catechumens and Candidates discerned ready are received by the Bishop and the community and prepare intensely to receive the Sacraments of Initiation at Easter.

 Sacraments of Initiation